fasiha/ebisu/doc/doc.md

 >
 >   `tnow` is the *actual* time elapsed since this fact's most recent review.
 >
->   Optional keyword paramter `exact` makes the return value a probability,
+>   Optional keyword parameter `exact` makes the return value a probability,
 >   specifically, the expected recall probability `tnow` after the last review: a
 >   number between 0 and 1.
 If `exact` is false (the default), some calculations
 >   are skipped and the return value won't be a probability, but can still be